Our Exchange Programs

 - Student Essay Form

-Called “The ConneXion” (spelled in the manner of Methodist founder John Wesley), this program joins two Methodist colleges – Greensboro College and Southlands College.
+This program joins two Methodist colleges – Greensboro College and Southlands College at Roehampton University.
 Located in the suburbs of London, Southlands has an academic collaboration with Greensboro College that allows selected students to study abroad for one semester … or even an academic year.

 You’ll receive full academic credit AND learn firsthand the history, charm and excitement of England!